bast/data-visualization/slides.md

 - So that we don't have to study the plot for 20 minutes with eyes hurting to get the message.

-- Font size, colors, suitable representation, good title and caption.
+- Font size, colors, suitable representation, good title, and caption.

 ---